A BRIEF HISTORY OF VENICE, ITALY

 More serious for Venice was the discovery of North and South America.
 The result was that trade shifted away from the Mediterranean.
 Furthermore in 1630 Venice was struck by plague again.

 In 1966 Venice suffered a severe flood but the city soon recovered.
 Today tourism is the mainstay of Venice.
-However the population of Venice has fallen sharply since the mid 19th century.
-Today the population of Venice is 271,000.
+However, the population of Venice has fallen sharply since the mid 19th century.
+In 2020 the population of Venice was 261,000.

 A condensed history of Italy